Tanzu-Solutions-Engineering/tkg-lab/docs/bonus-labs/concourse.md

 ```bash
 kubectl get cert,ing -n $CONCOURSE_NAMESPACE
 ```
-3. Open a browser and navigate to https://<Concourse URL>.
+3. Open a browser and navigate to the FQDN you defined for Concourse above.
 The default user is test/test.
 This can be controlled by editing the deployment values.